Semantic Technology for Cyber Security Asset Classification

 Asset classification is a cornerstone to managing cybersecurity in any non-trivial-sized organization.
-It is a conceptually simple, common-sense requirement, that makes us understand and the IT assets that we use in order to secure them.
+It is a conceptually simple, common-sense requirement, that makes us understand the IT assets that we use in-store them.

-After ingesting data from all of these, we still did not have all the data we wanted - we had to add a NeDi installation to handle non-firewall networking equipment, as well as get access to Active Directory and LDAP in order to discover devices that come in and out of the network (laptops and mobile devices) and ones that turn on and off (manually or through the power and sleep settings).
+After ingesting data from all of these, we still did not have all the data we wanted - we had to add a NeDi installation to handle non-firewall networking equipment, as well as get access to Active Directory and LDAP to discover devices that come in and out of the network (laptops and mobile devices) and ones that turn on and off (manually or through the power and sleep settings).
 We created a great big set of somewhat standardized and fairly comprehensive data, but with very little actionable information.
-We had created a data lake of asset records - some with lots of fields telling us hardware, OS, location, and user information, others with only IP and MAC addresses.
-What we were actually asked to do is provide an across-the-organization view of assets by Location, Line of Business, Operating System, Technical Support Department, Data Center, Public and Hybrid Cloud, Device Type, Virtualization, User Group, Department, Subsidiary, Business System, NERC-CIP classification and a few other odds and ends.
-Ultimately, the goal of the exercise was to feed this data into a threat simulation model in order to derive an inherent risk valuation of the assets and tell the organization what should be patched first and which vulnerabilities should be remediated as a top priority.
+We had created a data lake of asset records - some with lots of fields telling us hardware, OS, location, and user information, others with only IP and MA.
+What we were doing is provide an across-the-organization view of assets by Location, Line of Business, Operating System, Technical Support Department, Data Center, Public and Hybrid Cloud, Device Type, Virtualization, User Group, Department, Subsidiary, Business System, NERC-CIPclas, and a few other odds and ends.
+Ultimately, the goal of the exercise was to feed this data into a threat simulation model to the inherent risk valuation of the assets and tell the organization what should be patched first and which vulnerabilities should be remediated as a top priority.
 It appeared as if we had all the data we needed, yet every time we produced a report our largest group-by value, regardless of data dimension ended up being "Unknown" or "Unavailable".
-Only half of our asset records identified Line of Business, 30% had no OS information, Only 10% were associated with a subsidiary, etc.
+Only half of our asset records identified Line of Business, 30% had no OS information, only 10% were associated with a subsidiary, etc.

 At the same time, we received comments and questions like: